pyrologic/pyrologjs/README.md

     PL.createConfigItem('logger1', 'DEBUG'),        // "logger1" is set to level DEBUG
     PL.createConfigItem('logger2', 'INFO'),         // "logger2" is set to level INFO
     PL.createConfigItem('logger3', 'ERROR'),        // "logger3" is set to level ERROR
-    { name: '42', level: 'ALL' }                    // plain old way to define a logger configuration item ];
+    { name: '42', level: 'ALL' }                    // plain old way to define a logger configuration item, possible but not recommended
+];
 ```
-If you want, you can specify a callback function that act as special "appender"
+If you want, you can specify a callback function that acts as special "appender".
+This function is called each time a log message was written to the console.
 ```
 /**
  * a callback function used as "appender"